Mayamariaruth/tic_tac_toe/README.md

 - Add a timer for the user's turn.
 - Add a scoreboard and collect points from each round so you can see how many times you or the computer has lost/won.
 - Add more fun design aspects such as colors and emojis.
+- Improve the Computer's mark selection based on the game board after each user selection.

 ## Testing